 Designing a Wild Future

-Nearly 2 decades ago, Wildlands Network mapped 4 visionary Wildways (broad corridors for wildlife movement, climate adaptation, and human recreation) spanning North America: the Eastern, Western, Pacific, and Boreal Wildways.
+Nearly two decades ago, Wildlands Network mapped four visionary Wildways (broad corridors for wildlife movement, climate adaptation, and human recreation) spanning North America: the Eastern, Western, Pacific, and Boreal Wildways.
 We have since created scientifically based plans to help implement the Eastern and Western Wildways, and have recently renewed our Pacific Wildway program.

 Wildlands Network has launched or helped to inspire dozens of wildlands-focused conservation organizations across the continent and the globe, including the Yellowstone to Yukon Conservation Initiative and Rewilding Europe.